ViaThinkSoft/cyclonedx-property-taxonomy/README.md

     * `manual`
        The component was manually added or confirmed by a user.

-- `vts:discovered_by`

-  In case multiple tools were used to detect components, this property contains the name of the tool.
-It should fit the tool described in `metadata.tools[].name`

 - `vts:discovery:confidence`

   Describes the confidence level of the component discovery.